OccMamba: Semantic Occupancy Prediction with State Space Models: Methodology

-To process features extracted from the multi-modal encoders, we design the Mamba Encoder $\mathbf{E}_\mathcal{M}$ and Mamba Decoder $\mathbf{D}_\mathcal{M}$ as integral parts of our entire Mamba Module.
-In the process, voxel features $\mathbf{V}$ are fed into the Mamba module, which will be detailed in Sec.~\ref{subsec:mamba}.
+\textbf{\Name encoder.} To process features extracted from the multi-modal encoders, we designed the hierarchical Mamba module and local context processor.
+The former includes the Mamba encoder $\mathbf{E}_\mathcal{M}$ and Mamba decoder $\mathbf{D}_\mathcal{M}$, while the latter is denoted as $\mathbf{P}_\mathcal{L}$.
+In the process, fusion voxel features $\mathbf{V}_\mathcal{F}$ are fed into them, which will be detailed in Sec.~\ref{subsec:mamba}.
 The transformation can be described by